Non-uniform Berry-Esseen theorems for weakly dependent random variables: Main abstract result

-As explained in Section \ref{Intro2}, the following two results follow from Theorems \ref{BE1} and \ref{Edge1}. \begin{corollary} Let $h:\bbR\to\bbR$ be an a.e. differentiable function so that $H_m=\int\frac{|h'(x)|}{(1+|x|)^m}dx<\infty$.
-0.1cm (i) Under Assumption \ref{GrowAssum}, there is a constant $R>0$ which does not depend on $h$ so that
+The following result follows from Theorem \ref{BE2}. \begin{corollary} Let $h:\bbR\to\bbR$ be an a.e. differentiable function so that $H_m=\int\frac{|h'(x)|}{(1+|x|)^m}dx<\infty$.
+0.1cm Under Assumption \ref{GrowAssum}, there is a constant $R>0$ which does not depend on $h$ so that

 In particular, for every $q<m$ we have

 and